mkrueger12/AskBackcountry/README.md

-# AskBackcountry: A Chatbot for Outdoor Enthusiasts
+# AskBackcountry Adventure Buddy: A Chat Companion for Your Outdoor Adventures 🏞️

+## Powering AskBackcountry 🌲🏕️✨

-AskBackcountry demonstrates a basic multi-agent generative AI system.
-Additionally, it combines classic data systems and generative ai systems to answer user questions based on up-to-date data.
+AskBackcountry is a dynamic multi-agent generative AI system that combines the worlds of classic data systems and state-of-the-art AI.
+AskBackcountry has knowledge of the near real-time weather conditions and can answer natural language questions based form users regardin the conditions.